oriuminc/jenkins-inception/README.md

 You can now view the Jenkins UI at: http://localhost:8080

+Please see the [known issue](#known-issues) below regarding problems with Jenkins when restarting the VM with `vagrant reload`.

 You can also access this virtual jenkins through the command-line by
 running: